 Delegating to others shows that you have confidence in their abilities, and this can result in a positive morale in the workplace.
 Your employees want to feel appreciated and trusted.
 So by giving them a task, they would generally feel honoured that they got selected and they would feel the importance of having them around.

+Good communication is a leadership attribute for a number of reasons.
 Communication should be consistent when it comes to establishing work expectations or giving constructive feedback.
 With great communication, your employees will have a broad understanding to what they are working for.

 “It is better to lead from behind and to put others in front, especially when you celebrate victory when nice things occur.
 You take the front line when there is danger.
 Then people will appreciate your leadership.”